Last Updated on October 16, 2021 by Michael Joseph

 Further, they note that we shouldn’t proceed with “premature incorporation of sugar addiction into the scientific literature” (3).

-This article takes a look into the idea of sugar addiction and how well-supported (or not) it is.
+This article takes a look into the ideas people have around sugar addiction and how well-supported (or not) it is.

 Sugar is rewarding